m3m0r7/ez-door-sign/README.md

         // Specify rendering an image is here (only support image path currently) new Canvas(new \EzDoorSign\Renderer\ImageRenderer(__DIR__ . '/tests/example.jpg')),

-        // If you want to render a text, then comment-in below code and do comment-out starting with `new Image(new \EzDoorSign\Renderer\ImageRenderer(...)),` in above.
+        // If you want to render a text, then comment-in below code and do comment-out starting with `new Canvas(new \EzDoorSign\Renderer\ImageRenderer(...)),` in above.
         // new Canvas(new \EzDoorSign\Renderer\TextRenderer('Hello World!', '/path/to/your-fornts.ttf'))

         // Specify rendering options